UK Bankruptcy from Abroad

 What happens when you go bankrupt?

-If you are living overseas and own property with equity, then you need to consider if bankruptcy will affect your situation.
-Any assets (independent of where the asset is located) will impact upon how the bankruptcy is handled.
-For this reason it can make sense to file for bankruptcy sooner rather than later, as in many cases people start to establish themselves overseas and build up equity in property or purchase assets such as cars or boats.
+If you are living overseas and own property with equity, then you need to consider how bankruptcy will affect your situation and how property abroad will be handled during a UK bankruptcy.
+Any assets (independent of where the asset is located) will be involved in your bankruptcy.
+For this reason it can make sense to file for bankruptcy sooner rather than later, as in many cases people start to establish themselves overseas and build up equity in property or purchase assets such as cars or property.